 This is very helpful if you find yourself using one search engine only or need some time to get used to the prefix syntax used in TebiForm.

 Setting a default search engine is easy.
 Simply scroll down to the table below and press the name of the search engine you want to set as the default.
 You can also press the prefix itself to copy it to the input box at the top of this page without setting it as the default.

 To escape a search beginning with an exclamation mark, add a second exclamation mark before the actual query.
 For example, '!y test' would search 'test' on YouTube, '!!y test' would search '!y test' from the default search, '!!!y test' would search '!!y test' from the default search, and so on.

 To reset the setting, you can click below:

 Parameters are placed within the same word.
-For example, the 't' command used for the Google Translate does not require parameters - although some commands might.
+For example, the 't' command used for the Google Translate takes parameters, yet does not require them - although some commands might.
 If you want to add parameters nonetheless, examples follow:

 Opens up Google Translate with settings Detect language -> Default language (depends on your locale)

 t(fi) A really fun test